Rodri: Reception

-Many pundits currently consider Rodri to be one of the best defensive midfielders in world football.
+Rodri is widely regarded as one of the best midfielders in the world.
 In January 2024, members of the ESPN FC staff debated whether Rodri was in fact that best player in the world at the moment.
 In March 2024, his Manchester City manager Pep Guardiola described him as "the best midfield player, currently, in the world by far."
-That same month, The New York Times rated him as the best player in the Premier League, while former defender Rio Ferdinand believed that Rodri was already arguably the best defensive midfielder in the league's history.
+That same month, The New York Times rated him as the best player in the Premier League, while former Manchester United defender Rio Ferdinand believed that Rodri was already arguably the best defensive midfielder in the league's history.
 He was nominated for the 2023 Ballon d'Or, ultimately finishing fifth.
-He won the 2024 Ballon d'Or, finishing ahead of Vinícius Júnior and Jude Bellingham.
+He won the 2024 Ballon d'Or, finishing ahead of Vinícius Júnior and Jude Bellingham, becoming the first Manchester City player, as well as the first Premier League player since Cristiano Ronaldo in 2008, to win the award.
+His sustained performances sparked debates over his status among the greatest players in Premier League history.
+Following Spain's victory at the 2026 FIFA World Cup, where he was awarded the Golden Ball as the tournament's best player, he became only the seventh player in history, and the first based in the Premier League, to win the World Cup, the UEFA European Championship, the UEFA Champions League, and the Ballon d'Or.

+Rodri's critical importance to Manchester City's tactical system has been widely noted by sports analysts and statisticians.
+His influence is statistically reflected in the team's overall performance; data consistently shows a significant decline in Manchester City's win rate and points-per-game average during his absences.
+Following a season-ending knee injury in September 2024, manager Pep Guardiola described him as an "irreplaceable" player, stating that the squad lacked another midfielder capable of replicating his specific tactical contributions.
+Guardiola commended his broader influence on the sport, stating that Rodri "perfectly represents City, but also Spanish football and their influence in world football."
+Pundits and sports journalists have frequently highlighted his unmatched statistical consistency in passing accuracy, possession recovery, and positional intelligence, crediting him with evolving the traditional defensive midfield role into a primary deep-lying playmaking pivot.

 Personal life

 While a Villarreal youth player, Rodri studied at the Jaume I University in nearby Castellón de la Plana for four years to gain a degree in business administration and management.
 At university, he met his longterm girlfriend Laura, who was studying medicine.
 He avoids using social media.